Redwoods in Stout Grove

 Copyright 2021 by Mario Vaden

-This was mentioned with some other new discovery information but I wrote this extra page to cover other species.
-Between 2014 and 2015 new discoveries in Redwood National and State Parks moved the Coast Redwood species past Giant Sequoia and others like the Tule Tree for widest trunk - meaning a single and "complete" trunk.
-Unless something falls, the world's widest known trunk is a Coast Redwood which surpassed Giant Sequoia, Baobab and probably the Montezuma Cypress in Mexico called El Arbol del Thule.
-Because photos of the widest Coast Redwood and several others were not released, the Coast Redwood below is provided as a representative.
-Continue after image.
+This was mentioned with other new discovery information but I wrote this extra page to compare with some other species.
+Between 2014 and 2015 new discoveries in Redwood National and State Parks moved the Coast Redwood species past Giant Sequoia and even the El Arbol del Tule tree for widest trunk.
+In other words, meaning a single and "complete" trunk.
+Unless something falls, the world's widest known trunk diamter is a Coast Redwood which surpassed Giant Sequoia, Baobab and apparently even the Montezuma Cypress in Mexico called El Arbol del Thule.
+Because photos of the widest Coast Redwood and several others were not released, the Coast Redwood below is provided to illustrate.

 Coast Redwood has the widest trunk, more than Giant Sequioa

 3. Baobab - Africa has Baobabs with very wide trunks.
-The largest are two or more trunks and do not contend for the world's widest trunk They are cool looking organisms though and if you haven't heard of them, search for some of the photos.
+The largest are two or more trunks and are not the world's widest single trunk They are cool looking organisms though and if you haven't heard of them, search for some of the photos.
 Almost Disney-like.

 4. The Montezuma Cypress, El Arbol del Thule - Regarding the Montezuma Cypress in Santa Maria de Tule, it has been described having a 46 ft. wide trunk.
-Here's a reality check ...
+Here's a information check ...

 The trunk is very elliptical and does not look so big viewed from the narrow side, rarely shown.
 The trunk is very buttressed inflating the dbh measurement.
 The tape literally floats over air much of the way around.
 I included a diagram below to illustrate all the air space.
 El Arbol del Tule is most likely fused multiple trunks, evident from seams and included bark evident where individual stems grew together.
 Over decades, air gaps vanished as opposite bark grew together.
 Testing was done for DNA in the trunks leading to claims of proof for a single tree.
-But that is not proof because trees or reiterations can have the same DNA then mature, expand and merge.
-Both ways are possible, but DNA is not proof.
-This can happen from root sprouts, rooted stem cuttings or even layering of branches.
+But that is NOT PROOF because trees or reiterations can have the same DNA.
+This can happen from root sprouts, rooted stem cuttings that were propagated centuries ago or even layering of branches.
 There are several ways it can happen.

-If any arborists reading this have pruned lots of low-branched redcedars or cypress, they probably understand this from experience.
+If any arborists reading this have pruned low-branched redcedars or cypress they probably understand this from experience.
 The low branches root into needle mulch.
 Those branches can swoop upward, or continue outward producing several extra inner stems.
-Given time, all that growth could swell diameter and compress into one mass of wood and bark.
+Given time, all that growth can swell diameter and compress into one mass of wood and bark.
 The DNA would all be the same.
-The layering and stem growth happens often witj western redcedar, Port Orford cedar or Leyland Cypress branches.
+The layering and stem growth happens often with western redcedar, Port Orford cedar or Leyland Cypress branches.
+Even trees like big leaf maple will do it.
+At Jedediah Smith park's Simpson Reed trail there's a maple with 3 root systems from rooting and layering.

 So DNA testing is not proof.
-It means the trunk is related to itself.
+It just means the one area of wood and cambium is related to wood and cambium in another area.
 And it's evident from the appearance that multiple trunks can be a likely cause of the formation.

 In the image below, you can see why its girth is exaggerated.
 The red line represents a tape wrap for diameter.
 Most of the widest giant sequoia and coast redwood are solid masses of trunk, wood and bark with very little air space in the tape-wrap.
 The Arbol del Thule cypress is a wide irregularity mixed with open air space.
 It is almost 50% open void.